 According to the Department for Transport's Transport Statistics Great Britain 2019 report 808 billion passenger kilometres were travelled in 2018, with 8.3 billion passenger journeys on public transport, creating plenty of work for the sectors employees.

-With record levels of investment in the UK's roads, rail, ports and airports, a new generation of skilled workers is needed to help shape the future of transport
+And with government commitment to invest in the UKs roads, railways, ports and airports there is a need for a new generation of skilled workers to help shape the future of transport.

 Passenger transport incorporates operations (driver, pilot and air crew), route planning, customer service and safety.
 This is then split into:

 - light rail, tram and metro services